filiphosko/pdsnd-bikeshare-project/README.md

 ## What's this repository about?
 The purpose is to showcase the final Python project of this Nanodegree that focuses mostly on Pythons's libraries that are frequently used in the data science domain (here it's especially Pandas).

-Except Pandas I also used a Streamlit framework for data visualization.
+Except Pandas I also used the Streamlit framework for data visualization.

 ### TODOs: